-Reclaiming the Sloped Backyard
+Sloped Backyard Design Ideas

 What to do with all that Extra Space?

-Splash into these Ideas
+Splash into These Ideas

 When installing a retaining wall, the primary consideration is directing water flow.
 So, why not utilize the inherent problem by combining efforts into a beautiful natural looking stream?

 Water features are a solid way to increase property value through landscaping.
 In the Inland Northwest the theme here is, Near Nature Near Perfect.
 What better way than to bring nature to you through a backyard water feature?
-Trickling streams, fountains and ponds are some of the iconic pieces that bring it all together.
+Trickling streams, fountains, and ponds are some of the iconic pieces that bring it all together.
 These are ways to encourage nature to enjoy the space with everyone while also making it into a backyard that’s enjoyed through the comforts of the living room.
 Standard water features come with design in mind.
 Others give way to creative freedom in which custom streams or waterfall features can be created.

 Pools and Hot-tubs

-Since the wall is being created to retain space anyways, why not put something substantial next to it.
+Since the wall is being created to retain space anyways, why not put something substantial next to it?
 This would involve a type of concrete wall which deepens into a decent sized pool.
-Some pool features can be incredibly luxurious with what’s called a vanishing edge leading out.
+Some pool features can be incredibly luxurious with a vanishing edge leading out.
 This is basically a waterfall dropping over the side of the lip.
 Installations of this kind would require a fairly significant sloping hill!
-Typical pools work just as well where the retaining wall holds one side then leads out to a concrete pool deck.
+Typical pools work just as well where the retaining wall holds one side and then leads out to a concrete pool deck.
 For a naturescape feel consider a boulder wall lining the side of this pool feature which would give way to boulder jumping.
 Just make sure the deep end is fairly expansive.

 Beauty and Functionality of a Garden